Supporter of the EU Citizens' Initiative

 The reality, however, is different.
 Although there was a brief decline in catches, the targeted marketing of shark meat quickly brought them back to their original levels.
 As soon as the animals are landed, they can still legally have their fins removed.
 And as long as this and the trade in loose fins is allowed, Europe will continue to be one of the main transshipment centres.

 There is also the problem of illegal trade in CITES species in Europe.
-Without genetic analyses it is almost impossible to
+Without genetic analyses it is almost impossible to determine the exact species.

 Goal